Digital Intelligence Hub

 • Cloudflare WARP: Device agent for traffic inspection

-• Best for: SMBs and mid-market; startups; organizations new to Zero Trust
+Best for: SMBs and mid-market companies; startups; organizations looking for accessible entry into Zero Trust without enterprise pricing.

 Zero Trust is not installed in a weekend — it is built iteratively.
 The NIST SP 800-207 implementation framework provides the recognized roadmap:

-Traditional security focuses on minimizing the attack surface.
-Zero Trust inverts this.
-Define what you're protecting first — Data (PII, financial records, IP), Applications (that process critical data), Assets (critical devices and workloads), and Services (essential network services).
-Document your protect surface explicitly.
-Every Zero Trust control you build is designed to protect these specific assets.
+Zero Trust inverts traditional security.
+Define what you're protecting first: Data (PII, financial records, IP), Applications (which apps process critical data), Assets (critical devices and workloads), and Services (essential network services).
+Document your protect surface explicitly — every Zero Trust control is designed to protect these specific assets.

-For every critical asset, document every legitimate flow of data: Who accesses it? (users, service accounts, external partners.)
-From what devices? (managed, BYOD, vendor devices.)
-From what locations? (office, remote, third-party.)
-Through what applications?
-Understanding legitimate traffic is the foundation for detecting and blocking anomalous traffic.
+For every critical asset, document every legitimate flow of data: who accesses it (users, service accounts, partners), from what devices (managed, BYOD, vendor), from what locations (office, remote, third-party), and through what applications.
+Understanding legitimate traffic is the foundation for detecting anomalous traffic.

-Starting with your highest-priority protect surface, implement: (1) Multi-factor authentication for all access.
-(2) Device posture verification.
-(3) Microsegmentation isolating the protect surface from lateral movement.
-(4) ZTNA replacing VPN for remote access.
-(5) Continuous monitoring and logging.
+Starting with your highest-priority protect surface: implement MFA for all access, device posture verification, microsegmentation isolating the protect surface, ZTNA replacing VPN, and continuous monitoring and logging.
 Do not attempt enterprise-wide Zero Trust from day one.
 Start with your highest-risk, highest-value protect surface.
+Build confidence.
+Expand.

-Zero Trust requires continuous improvement: Log and analyze all access requests.
-Detect anomalies in user and device behavior.
-Review and tighten policies as understanding improves.
-Measure progress against NIST ZTA maturity model.
+Zero Trust requires continuous improvement: log and analyze all access requests, detect anomalies in user and device behavior, review and tighten policies as understanding improves, and measure progress against NIST ZTA maturity model.

 IP address intelligence is a fundamental input to Zero Trust policy decisions.
 Here is precisely where IP intelligence integrates: